-Before version 5.0, users could sign into a Day One account using the Apple-supported method using Cloudkit.
-As of 5.0, Day One now uses Sign in with Apple to sign into a Day One Sync account.
+Day One offers the option to Sign in with Apple to sign into a Day One Sync account.
 This is a new feature provided by Apple to sign into accounts or services without having to create a unique login.

 Data is still synced to Day One Sync, but this feature simplifies the sign-in process for users and offers security and privacy.
 Sign in with Apple requires iOS 13 or later.

 Details about this feature, including how to manager your information with Sign in with Apple can be found on Apple's website here.